-But in cases when an affair survives the test of time the consequences of extramarital affairs could be an end of the affair or it could be divorce and remarriage.
-Some extramarital affairs, however, transcend all these timelines and last a lifetime.
-How does that happen?
-Why do some affairs last for years?
-Let’s deduce with the help of relationship and intimacy coach Shivanya Yogmayaa (internationally certified in the therapeutic modalities of EFT, NLP, CBT, REBT, etc), who specializes in different forms of couples counseling, including extramarital affairs counseling.
+Let’s delve deeper into these factors to understand the driving force behind extramarital relationships that last a lifetime, in consultations with relationship and intimacy coach Shivanya Yogmayaa (internationally certified in the therapeutic modalities of EFT, NLP, CBT, REBT, etc), who specializes in different forms of couples counseling, including extramarital affairs counseling.

 9 Truths About Lifelong Extramarital Affairs

 “If the affair is based solely on raw passion, no matter how compelling, it will die its own death sooner or later.
 Perhaps, if the affair comes to light, one of the partners or both may back out.
 Or when the thrill of the physical connection fades away, they may realize that it’s not worth the risk of putting their marriage in jeopardy.
 But when affairs turn into love or stem from a deep love, they can last a lifetime.”

-That gives us a broad understanding of why do some affairs last for years.
+These factors can make understanding long-term affairs somewhat easier.
 For better clarity, let’s explore these 9 truths about lifelong extramarital affairs:

 Related Reading: 12 Signs A Married Man Is Falling In Love With You